Nexmo/station/_tutorials/add-a-call-whisper-to-an-inbound-call.md

 *Note: Take a look at the [Voice API reference](/api/voice) for more info.*

+When we start this outgoing call, we specify an "Answer URL" for it too.
+This URL will receive the answer webhook when this second call is answered, and the application includes information about which conference this call will join when that happens.

-## Place the caller into a conference
+### Place the caller into a conference

 Once the outbound call has started, your code will need to return an [Nexmo Call Control Object (NCCO)](/voice/guides/ncco) to give instructions to our servers on how to handle the call.
 The [`talk`](/voice/guides/ncco-reference#talk) action lets you play text-to-speech to the caller to inform them they are being connected.